kulturinformatik/noback/README.md

-# noback
+# The Digital Metrology Ontology

-Code from the Digital Noback project
+This repository contains material around the Digital Metrology Ontology which has been created in the Digital Noback project.